UBehrmann/PW5/README.md

 | out_relu (ReLU)                                 | (None, 7, 7, 1280)   | 0       |
 | sequential_130 (Sequential)                     | (None, 4)            | 82244   |

 ## Transfer learning

 We used transfer learning because we didn't have enough data to train the model from scratch.
-We froze the base model.
-We then added our layers on top of the base model.
+We froze the base model and then added our layers on top of it.

+We hope that the model's prior training on the keyword "key" will help it learn the features of the specific key types more effectively.

 ### "Fine tuning"

-We've tried to fine tune the model.
-For that we trained the model with the base model frozen.
-Then we unfroze a few layers of the base model, changed the learning rate of the optimizer and trained the whole model.
-This way we could fine tune the features the base model learned and optimize the recognition of the keys.
+We've tried to fine-tune the model.
+To do this, we first trained the model with the base model frozen.
+Then, we unfroze a few layers of the base model, adjusted the optimizer's learning rate, and trained the entire model.
+This approach allowed us to fine-tune the features the base model had learned and optimize the recognition of the keys.

 ```python
 model = get_model() # We reinitialize the model